mconlon17/vivo-pump/README.md

 [Simple VIVO](https://www.gitbook.com/book/mconlon17/simple-vivo/details), the book, is available on-line as a free, open access, text.
 Managed using GitHub and produced using GitBook, you can contribute to the Simple VIVO book in the same way you would contribute to a GitHub open source project.
 The book describes Simple VIVO and the Pump in detail with worked examples.
-The Simple VIVO book is available as an on-line hypertext, and as a download PDF, an eBook for iBooks and as a Mobi file for Kindle readers.
+The Simple VIVO book is available as an on-line hypertext, as a PDF download, an eBook for iBooks, and as a Mobi file for use with Kindle readers.